miiiladiii244/he-it-is-who-book/README.md

 sudo apt install make
 ```

-If you enconter any problem please open an issue
+If you encounter any problem please open an issue

-He it is who book © 2025 by Milad Amirzadeh is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
+He is the One Who book © 2025 by Milad Amirzadeh is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International